 His asymmetric glasses with one round lens and a square one.
 Where on earth did he find them?
 He tells you all about it here.

-Here’s a list of people who dropped by College Digital during school year 2014-2015: Alessandro Garofalo, Manuela Cacciamani, Max Giovagnoli, Davide Bartolucci, Emmanuel Guardiola, Simone Arcagni, Giuseppe Mazza, Tito Faraci, Luca Morena.
+Here’s a list of people who dropped by College Digital during the last school years: Alessandro Garofalo, Manuela Cacciamani, Max Giovagnoli, Davide Bartolucci, Emmanuel Guardiola, Simone Arcagni, Giuseppe Mazza, Tito Faraci, Luca Morena.